 \section{Introduction}

-Recent advances in large language models (LLMs) have shown remarkable performance across general natural language processing tasks \cite{grattafiori2024llama,gpt4}.
-However, their potential as scientific assistants—specifically, their ability to automate numerical simulation workflows—remains largely underexplored \cite{chemcrow,kumar2023mycrunchgpt}.
-Computational Fluid Dynamics (CFD) is critical in domains such as urban physics~\cite{blocken2011application,blocken2015computational}, aerospace~\cite{cfd2030}, climate~\cite{shah2023review}, and aerial~\cite{shi2019neural} and underwater robotics~\cite{lee2023aquarium}, and has labor-intensive workflows for computationally expensive numerical simulations of fluid dynamics.
-CFD workflows involve multiple steps, such as mesh generation, setup of boundary and initial conditions, and solver configuration.
-Such scientific workflows require an understanding of highly specialized knowledge~\cite{scibench}, numerical and physical reasoning~\cite{tian2024scicode}, and have context-dependent implementations involving domain-specific tool calling~\cite{jacobs2025developing}.
+Recent advances in large language models (LLMs) have shown remarkable performance across general natural language processing tasks \citep{grattafiori2024llama,gpt4,yue2025autonomous}.
+However, their potential as scientific assistants, specifically, their ability to automate numerical simulation workflows remains largely underexplored \citep{chemcrow,kumar2023mycrunchgpt,yue2024clinicalagent}.
+Computational Fluid Dynamics (CFD) is critical in domains such as urban physics~\citep{blocken2011application,blocken2015computational}, aerospace~\citep{cfd2030}, climate~\citep{shah2023review}, aerial~\citep{shi2019neural}, underwater robotics~\citep{lee2023aquarium}, and has labor-intensive workflows for computationally expensive numerical simulations of fluid dynamics.
+CFD workflows involve multiple steps, such as mesh generation, setup of boundary and initial conditions, and solver configuration~\citep{yue2025foamgpt}.
+Such scientific workflows require an understanding of highly specialized knowledge~\citep{scibench}, numerical and physical reasoning~\citep{tian2024scicode}, and have context-dependent implementations involving domain-specific tool calling~\citep{jacobs2025developing}.
 In this paper, we introduce \emph{CFDLLMBench} (\Cref{fig:main_fig}), the first LLM benchmark for CFD composed of curated datasets designed to holistically evaluate LLMs' performance across three key competencies: \begin{description}[leftmargin=0pt] \item[Graduate-level CFD knowledge:] Understanding of fluid mechanics and concepts of numerical analysis relevant to CFD. \item[Numerical and physical reasoning:] Applying advanced math and physics knowledge to solve difficult problems.
-For example, selecting a suitable numerical method that solves the governing equation, with the appropriate boundary conditions and initial conditions. \item[Context-dependent implementation of CFD workflows:] Selecting and configuring CFD preprocessing and numerical solver settings according to physical context.
+For example, selecting a suitable numerical method that solves the governing equation, with the appropriate boundary conditions and initial conditions. \item[Context-dependent implementation of CFD workflows:] Selecting and configuring CFD preprocessing and numerical solver settings according to the physical context.